 Crash avoidance technology could be able to prevent rear-end collisions or reduce the severity of them by more than 80%, which is important as around 500,000 injuries and 1,700 deaths are caused by these crashes every year.
 The NTSB recommends that auto companies start by making collision warning systems standard in vehicles and adding emergency braking systems later.
 While some in the auto industry believe this will add to higher costs for consumers, proponents of the safety measures say these features should be standard as they can save lives.

 Unfortunately, few vehicles currently come with crash avoidance systems as standard features.
 While systems like these may take time to become part of more vehicles, a Mobile personal injury attorney can help those who were injured by a driver’s reckless actions right now.
-If you are injured in an accident, we can help you recover expenses related to the crash.
+If you are injured in a car accident, we can help you recover expenses related to the crash.

 Contact us to see how we can help you after a crash occurs.